Isochrones are a useful way to show all the locations that can be reached within a time limit and by a mode of transport, displayed on a map.

-Once the request is made, the isochrone API receives the request and returns a JSON response.
-The response includes coordinates for points.
-These points show the boundaries of shapes reachable within the travel time.
+Once the request is made, the Isochrone API receives the request and returns a JSON response.
+The response includes coordinates for points showing the boundaries of shapes reachable within the travel time.

-These results can then be displayed on your isochrone app or a map.
-The example below shows an isochrone map, which is calculated using our TravelTime API.
+These results can then be displayed on your application or on a map like the example below:

 The JSON response includes coordinates.
 These points show the boundaries of shapes reachable within the corresponding travel time.

-Since this code runs only on the browser we have removed API key from the sample.
-Like with the JSON request the code must have headers.
+Since this code runs only in the browser, we have removed API key from the sample.
+Like with the JSON request, the code must have headers.
 These headers are needed to authenticate the request and usually sit on the server side of your app.